-BATAVIA, NY - Now in its fifth year, Genesee Community College and the Orleans Hub are proud to continue the Orleans County Heritage Heroes Awards which recognize the dedication and hard work of dedicated citizens who strive to protect and preserve local history.
+Batavia, New York - Now in its sixth year, Genesee Community College and the Orleans Hub are proud to continue the Orleans County Heritage Heroes Awards which recognize the dedication and hard work of dedicated citizens who strive to protect and preserve local history.
 They are now seeking nominations for the awards.
-Nominations will be accepted through Monday, February 19, 2018.
+Nominations will be accepted through Friday, February 22, 2019.

-"One of the most remarkable aspects of living in Orleans County is the many people who share a vested interest in our local heritage," said Jim Simon, associate dean of GCC's Orleans County Campus Centers in Medina and Albion.
-"Now in our fifth consecutive year, we recognize the time and investment of individuals who work tirelessly to preserve and protect our local history-be it oral or written histories, as well as the people, places, artifacts, buildings or landmarks in our homeland."
+“Residents of Orleans County take great pride in their heritage,” said Jim Simon, associate dean of GCC’s Orleans County Campus Centers in Medina and Albion.
+“For our sixth consecutive year, we want to continue to recognize the time and investment of individuals who are tireless advocates for local history.”

 Nominees for Heritage Heroes Awards can be any age but posthumous nominations will not be accepted.
 History professionals and GCC employees are also not eligible for the award, nor are those who serve on the awards selection committees.
 Nominees must be Orleans County residents.

-The six winners honored last year included: Jim Hancock, Ken McPherson, Richard and Shirley Nellist, Gretchen Sepik, and Alice Zacher received the special C.W.
-"Bill" Lattin Award for Excellence in Municipal History.
+Last year’s winners included Aaron Grabowski, Diane Palmer, Arthur Barnes and Roy Bubb.
+Lysbeth Hoffman received the special C.W.
+“Bill” Lattin Award for Excellence in Municipal History, and Marsha DeFilipps received the Bob Waters Lifetime Achievement Award.
 Because nominations are not retained for future consideration, residents who made previous nominations are encouraged to re-submit a nominee again for this coming year.

 To nominate someone for the Heritage Heroes Awards, write up a brief statement outlining the person’s contributions, projects and community affiliations.
 Anyone sending in a nomination should provide their name (anonymous nomination packages will not be accepted), address, phone number and email address.
 The more in-depth the detail provided in the nomination, the stronger the submission.
 Submit the nomination to: